IbeVanmeenen/web-starters/README.md

 ### Gulp
 Gulp will automate all your frontend tasks for you.
 It will read out the **gonfig.json** file to get things started.
 It takes care of all your assest and optimizes them all.
 Take a look at **gulpfile.js** to know what is happening.
 Every task is well documented.

+Use the **gonfig.json** file to setup your project for gulp.
+Define your basic paths and specify witch vendors and js you want in your main javascript file.

 To get started, run `npm install` in your terminal at the root of the project folder and then run `gulp` to build your app and to start a local server (localhost:8080) and a watch for your live-reload files.